JenteJan/CookieClickerBot-python/readme.md

     pip install selenium, numpy
     ```

-2. Download the appropriate version of ChromeDriver from [here](https://sites.google.com/a/chromium.org/chromedriver/downloads) and place it in your PATH.
+2. Download the appropriate version of ChromeDriver (or any other driver with a small adjustment in the cookiebot.py file) from [here]([https://sites.google.com/a/chromium.org/chromedriver/downloads](https://googlechromelabs.github.io/chrome-for-testing/#stable)) and place it in your PATH.

 ## Usage